 If you’re looking for a bold, rich brew then a drip filter or pour over method probably isn’t for you.
 However, if you’re looking for an exquisitely clean cup with a light body, then I think this will be perfect.

 A popular choice for coffee shops and households alike is this classic Italian method.
-Espresso coffee can be made with traditional espresso machines or the more affordable bean to cup machines.
+Espresso coffee can be made with traditional espresso machines or bean to cup machines.
 Both work by forcing hot water through finely ground, often dark-roasted coffee at extreme pressure.

 Bean to cup machines are easier for beginners as they automate the whole process, meaning all that’s left for you to do is pour in your beans and press a button.
 Traditional Espresso machines, on the other hand, offer a greater level control, so if you consider yourself a bit of a connoisseur I’d say this is your best option.
 In terms of price, Espresso machines range from the hundreds to the thousands, so trying to figure out which is best can be a daunting task.
-If you’re really stuck, I’d recommend taking into a trip into your local coffee shop – any experienced barista will be more than happy to listen to what you like and guide you in the right direction.
+If you’re really stuck, be sure to give us a call - we will be more than happy to listen to what you like and guide you in the right direction.

 To make coffee with a traditional espresso machine, you’ll need to start by grinding your beans until they’re finely ground.
 Just remember – water will always take the fastest route, so a good espresso relies on the grounds being uniform in size.
 This is why if you’re hoping to buy a traditional espresso machine, we also recommend that you invest in a good grinder.